 Is it safe to buy weed online in the UK?

-Orders are sent discreetly in smell-proof packaging.
-Even if they weren’t, Post Offices do not employ sniffer dogs and workers are advised to deliver post even if they smell or suspect it contains cannabis.
+Orders are usually sent discreetly in smell-proof packaging.
+Even if they weren’t, sniffer dogs are rarely seen in Post Offices and, last we heard, workers are advised to deliver post even if they smell or suspect it contains cannabis.

-Not only that, our country’s overworked and under-funded police force has better things to do than operate sting operations as you collect the post in your undies.
-After all, anyone can send a package stuffed with drugs to anyone else.
+Not only that, our country’s overworked and under-funded police force has better things to do than operate sting operations as you collect the post in your pyjamas.

 CBD is the non-psychotropic cannabinoid cousin of THC.
 While it won’t get you high, it does offer anti-inflammatory, anti-anxiety, and ant-psychotic properties.